 The aerospace industry in Mexico comprises companies that manufacture, maintain, repair, customize, engineer, design and provide auxiliary services (airlines, test laboratories, training centers, etc.) for commercial and military aircraft.

-As of 2012, 270 aerospace companies and support entities were registered in Mexico, most of which have NADCAP and AS9100 certifications.
-These companies and support entities are located mainly in six states and, according to estimates by the Ministry of Economy, employ more than 32 thousand high-level professionals.
+As of 2013, 287 aerospace companies and support entities were registered in Mexico, most of which have NADCAP and AS9100 certifications.
+These companies and support entities are located mainly in five states and, according to estimates by the Ministry of Communications and Transportation, employ more than 32.6 thousand high-level professionals.

 •Logistics.
 Due to its geographic location, Mexico is the meeting point of the world's two main aerospace manufacturing corridors, both in North America.
 The country’s access to the Asian and European markets make it the aerospace logistics and manufacturing center of the Americas.